SRCthird/vorne-auto-exporter/README.md

 **You will beed the following:**
 * Vorne XL database credentials and endpoint
-* A MySQL database credentials and settings
+* MySQL database credentials and settings

 ## License